neon-bindings/rfcs/text/0000-try-catch.md

 # Unresolved questions
 [unresolved]: #unresolved-questions

-- We need some implementation experience to get the API signatures exactly right, especially the lifetimes.
 - We need some usage experience to see how ergonomic the reflection of exceptions into a `Result` type turns out to be.